janislley/LSVerifier/README.md

 ## Output

-The verification output will be saved on ```output``` folder that will be created on currently path.
+The verification output will be saved on ```output``` folder that will be created on the current path.
 Each verification will generate two files:

 - esbmc-**DATE**.log